 If you’re planning a trip to Verona, I recommend Corte Realdi wholeheartedly.
 Prices start around 165 euros per night and include breakfast at a nearby restaurant (sadly, we left too early to try the breakfast).

 For another glowing recommendation of Corte Realdi, see Georgette’s lovely post about her 36 hours in Verona.
+And if you’re heading to nearby Venice, check out Walks of Italy’s excellent tours.

 |Going to Italy?